Equal Pay for Similar Work: Empirical Analysis

 Table \ref{emp_tableYYYY} presents our estimates on the effect of EPSW on the gender wage gap.
 Column I presents our baseline results from \eqref{emp_eq5}.
-We find that EPSW increases the gender wage gap (in favor of men) by 3.8 percentage points in male majority labor markets, but decreases the gender wage gap (in favor of women) by 5.2 percentage points in female majority labor markets.
-For reference, the within-firm wage gap in favor of men, averaged across firms, is 35.8\% at EPSW announcement among firms in our sample that employ both male and female workers.
+We find that EPSW increases the gender wage gap (in favor of men) by 4.27 percentage points in male majority LLMs, but decreases the gender wage gap (in favor of women) by 6.24 percentage points in female majority LLMs.
+For reference, men typically outearn women prior to EPSW: the wage gap (controlling for human capital factors, as in \eqref{emp_eq5}) is 8.58\% (SE=0.0060) in male-majority LLMs and 0.65\% (SE=0.0119) in female-majority LLMs.
 Columns II-VII present results on the gender wage gap from alternative empirical specifications and alternative sample selections.
 We discuss these specifications further in \Cref{alt samples}.
-Across all specifications, our findings of an increase in the gender wage gap in male majority labor markets, and a decrease in the gender wage gap in female majority labor markets, are statistically significant at conventional levels.
-Additionally, we present estimates from \eqref{emp_eq6} to support our parallel trends assumption.
-The mean pre-treatment estimates are small and statistically insignificant, and we cannot reject an F-test that all pre-treatment coefficients are jointly zero.
+Across all specifications, our findings of an increase in the gender wage gap in male majority LLMs, and a decrease in the gender wage gap in female majority LLMs, are statistically significant at conventional levels.
+Additionally, we present the mean of the pre-treatment estimates (i.e. for $\tau<0$) from \eqref{emp_eq6} to support our parallel trends assumption.
+Across specifications, these estimates are small and statistically insignificant.

+Moreover, our empirical findings match our theoretical predictions that the change in the wage gap caused by EPSW is primarily driven by a reduction in average wages of the minority group of workers in a LLM.
+Specifically, women's average wages in male-majority labor markets fall post EPSW by 3.29 percentage points (SE= 0.0111) in treated versus control firms, and men's average wages in female-majority labor markets fall post EPSW by 4.45 percentage points (SE=0.0178) in treated versus control firms.\footnote{These values are estimates, respectively, of $\gamma_1$ and $\gamma_1+\psi_1+\beta^{Mgap}+\beta^{Fgap}$ in \eqref{emp_eq5}.} There are no statistically significant changes in the average wage of the majority group of workers within a LLM.